mizaki/mangaupdates_talker/README.md

 A plugin for [Comic Tagger](https://github.com/comictagger/comictagger/releases) to allow the use of the metadata from [MangaUpdates](https://mangaupdates.com).

-## Work in progress
+## Installation

-The 'master' branch attempts to be current with comictagger 'develop' branch

-When using the GUI the issues window list will always be empty as MangaUpdates does not store issue level information.
-Clicking `OK` will tag using the available series data.
+The easiest installation method as of ComicTagger 1.6.0-alpha.23 for the plugin is to place the [release](https://github.com/mizaki/mangadex_talker/releases) zip file
+`mangaupdates_talker-plugin-<version>.zip` (or wheel `.whl`) into the [plugins](https://github.com/comictagger/comictagger/wiki/Installing-plugins) directory.

-## Install
+## Development Installation

-`pip install .`
-If ComicTagger is not installed in your Python environment already `pip install comictagger` (plus any other optional dependancies required `[GUI]` etc.)
+You can build the wheel with `tox run -m build` or clone ComicTagger and clone the talker and install the talker into the ComicTagger environment `pip install -e .`